About St. Hilaire

 Between 2001 and 2003 most of St. Hilaire's crop was sold to commercial wineries or home wine makers with John holding back enough to continue producing his privately made wines.
 In 2005 John became bonded and made the leap to producing his own commercial wine beginning with a small lot of Merlot.
 In 2005 the production was doubled to 107 cases when the first Meritage was produced.
 This "anchor" wine received a silver medal at the Orange County Commercial Wine Competition.
 Starting in 2006 the production was increased to our maximum production of 175-200 cases per year.

 The commercial winery is located off-site at In Vino Veritas.
-Wines can be purchased from John or Laural by contacting them directly or at Tessora's Barra di Vino located in Campbell, CA.
+Wines can be purchased from John or Laural by contacting them directly at (805) 441-3824.